GB127/SJ-rando/README.md

         then press return/ENTER on the keyboard.
         This will display what the randomizer supports.
         You can skip this step.
-    type the command with the settings you want to use EXAMPLE : python main.py -arp --seed 450 --mode reckless
+    type the command with the settings you want to use.
+        EXAMPLE : python main.py -arp --seed 450 --mode reckless

 # Features :